Asante Akim North MP Arrest: Legal Analyst Explains Why This Is a Major Embarrassment for Ghana

-- Asante Akim North MP Kwame Ohene Frimpong's arrest raises concerns over Ghana's anti-corruption efforts and international trust
+- Asante Akim North MP Kwame Ohene Frimpong's arrest raised concerns over Ghana's anti-corruption efforts and international trust

-- Legal expert Amanda Clinton critiques the lack of faith in Ghana’s institutions by foreign law enforcement
+- In reaction, Ghanaian legal expert Amanda Clinton critiqued the lack of faith in the country's institutions by foreign law enforcement

-- Issues of information sharing highlight the need for stronger corruption checks in Ghana's governance
+- Clinton stated that issues of information sharing had highlighted the need for stronger corruption checks in Ghana's governance

 There are concerns about the message and the nature of the arrest of Asante Akim North MP Kwame Ohene Frimpong regarding anti-corruption efforts in Ghana.

-Legal analyst and lawyer Amanda Clinton noted that law enforcement abroad probably does not trust Ghana's institutions enough.
+Legal analyst and lawyer Amanda Clinton noted that law enforcement abroad probably does not trust the country's institutions enough.

 Source: Facebook